Diwaskarki96/Javascript_DOM/note.md

 left: 50%;
 transform: translate(-50%, -50%);

-in custom cursor, you can write anything instead of event
+# in custom cursor, you can write anything instead of event

+# in hover animation, check console.log(val.childNodes[]) in broswer. it shows in child in array form. is shows like 0:text, 1:h1. choose which one is needed (in my case i chose 3 which was img)